dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 },
 ```

 __NOTE__: You may have an issue if your version of PHP is too high.
-If you encounter an error similar to `overridden by "config.platform.php" version (5.5.9) does not satisfy that requirement`, remove the php requirement in config in composer.json so find and remove:
+If you encounter an error similar to `overridden by "config.platform.php" version (5.5.9) does not satisfy that requirement`, remove the PHP requirement in config in `composer.json` so find and remove:

 ```
 "platform": {